 The Accordi dei Garzoni is a document series from the State Archives of Venice which originates from the activity of the Giustizia Vecchia magistracy.
-This judicial authority was in charge of registering apprenticeship contracts in order to protect young people while they were trained and/or providing domestic services [Bellavitis 2006].
-As a result of this regulation, information for much of apprenticeship arrangements got centralized, today reflected in a dense archival series.
+This judicial authority was in charge of registering apprenticeship contracts in order to protect young people while they were trained and/or providing domestic services [?].
+As a result of this regulation, information for much of apprenticeship arrangements got centralized, today reflected in a exceptionally dense and complete archival series.

-The Accordi consists of about 55,000 contracts registered from 1575 until 1772.
+The Accordi consists of about 55,000 contracts registered from the year 1575 until 1772.
 Each contract features an apprentice, a master and often a guarantor, sometimes two.
+For the most part, these written records follow the same pattern and report on various attributes about persons mentioned (name, age, geographical origins, profession, etc.) and about contract terms (date, duration, financial conditions, etc.)
-A sample of 11,000 contracts have been manually annotated and the resulting data is stored in an RDF triple store.
-For each person mentioned in a contract, annotators created a person mention and, importantly, linked it to a person entity.
-They did so either by selecting an already existing entity in the database or by creating a new one.
-Given the difficulty of this task, only a limited number of entities have been disambiguated; the annotated dataset can therefore be considered as correct but not exhaustive.

-The present work considers annotated documents from the period 1586-1600, for which statistics about contracts and entity/mention ratio are shown in Table 1.
-We use a subset of this dataset (bolded line in the table) as a golden set for our experiments.
+As of today, ca. 11,000 contracts have been manually annotated and the resulting data is stored in a RDF triple store.
+What interests us here regards the annotation strategy for person entities: for each person mentioned in a contract, annotators create a person mention and, importantly, have to link it to a person entity.
+They do so either by selecting an already existing entity in the database or by creating a new one.
+Disambiguation towards an existing entity is supported by a name-based autocompletion mechanism; although very helpful, it does not handle name variants and annotators sometimes have to figure themselves which name to search for.
+The annotated dataset can therefore be considered as correct but not as exhaustive.
+The present work considers annotated documents from the period 1586-1600 (where many contracts have been annotated), for which statistics about contracts and entity/mention ratio are shown in Table 1.
+We used this data-set as our golden-set for our experiments.

+&lt;sup>2initially via a Semantic Media Wiki, now via a dedicated transcription and annotation web interface.

+Feature Variable type Feature Variable type

+firstname string workshop toponym string

+surname string workshop parish string

+patronymic string workshop sestriere string

+gender categorical workshop insigna string

+age integer contract year integer

+profession categorical contract duration string

+geographical origins string master profession categorical